michaelmalick/phd-thesis/2_introduction/intro.md

 important first step in differentiating between alternative hypotheses of how abiotic and biotic factors drive local population dynamics [@Koenig1999a; @Bjornstad1999a].
-In particular, the spatial scale of the hypothesized drivers of the population dynamics should match the observed extent of synchrony across populations.
-For example, it has been hypothesized that large-scale climate processes, such as the PDO, are a dominant driver of Pacific salmon productivity.
-According to this hypothesis, an expectations would be that productivity of individual salmon stocks is synchronous over large spatial scales (i.e., > 1000 km).
-However, Pacific salmon productivity trends tend to be synchronous at the regional-scale with synchrony among populations being greatest at distances less than 500 km [@Mueter2002b; @Pyper2005a].
-This provides a first suggestion that regional-scale abiotic or biotic factors are likely drivers of salmon productivity.
+In particular, the spatial scale of the hypothesized drivers of the population dynamics should approximately match the observed extent of synchrony across populations.
+For example, observed synchrony of population productivity across 10's of kilometers would suggest that biotic or abiotic factors that also covary over 10's of kilometers are likely drivers of the observed synchrony.
+For Pacific salmon, stock productivity time series tend to be synchronous at the regional-scale with synchrony between populations being greatest at distances less than 500 km, suggesting that regional-scale biotic or abiotic processes are likely drivers of salmon productivity.

+Mortality of Pacific salmon during the ocean life phase is widely recognized to be size selective (Parker 1971; Holtby et al. 1990; McGurk 1996; Moss et al. 2005).
+Consequently, faster growing salmon are expected to have reduced mortality rates compared to slower growing conspecifics.
+A large fraction of marine mortality of salmon (e.g., > 70%) is also thought to occur during the first year of ocean residency, indicating that growth rates during this period are particularly important for determining stock productivity (Parker 1968;
+Peterman 1985; Beamish and Mahnken 2001; Wertheimer and Thrower 2007).
+During this critical period, foraging conditions, and in particular zooplankton abundances, have been shown to be important factors in determining salmon growth rates, as well as productivity, indicating that bottom-up forcing mechanisms likely have a strong impact on Pacific salmon year class strength (Perry et al. 1996; Armstrong et al. 2005).

+Four processes have been hypothesized to drive spatial synchrony in animal populations including dispersal, disease, predation, and environmental stochasticity [@Koenig1999a; @Bjornstad1999a].

 Four processes have been hypothesized to drive spatial synchrony in animal populations including dispersal, disease, predation, and environmental